valeriepatu9/ece-devops-2020-fall/PROJECT.md

 4. Make docker orchestration using Docker Compose

+5. Make docker orchestration using Kubernetes

-5. ...
+6. ...

-## How you can get bonuses?
+## How can you get bonuses?

-Every initiative will be counted, there are what you can do in additional to get a better grade:
+There are what you can do in additional to get a better grade:

+- Every initiative will be counted, just describe what you did in additional in the README!
-- Use different tools and platforms instead of what passed in the classes
+- Use different tools and platforms instead of what is passed in the classes
 - Use different language (Java, Ruby, Python etc.) for developing an app or bring the Node.js app with an additional functionalities:
-  - cover with more tests
+  - cover with more unit/functional/integration tests
   - connect to any data base like: MongoDB, LevelDB, PostgreSQL etc.

-To be continued ...
+- ...

+## How to send a project for evaluation?

+1. Send an email to [sergei@adaltas.com](mailto:sergei@adaltas.com)

+  - **Subject format:** "ECE - DevOps project - <Group name> - <LASTNAME Firstname>"
+  - **In the email body:**
+    - a link to repository on GitHub or GitLab
+    - describe what tools you used and attache all the necessary links (on Heroku, Travis CI, Docker Hub ...).
+This information should also be present in your README.md file.
+    - list of contributors

+2. **Attention!** Make sure your repository is **PRIVATE** and you sent an invitation for the GitHub account - https://github.com/sergkudinov